 Relocation of the residence of a parent is governed by Florida Statute 61.13001.

-Relocation is defined as a change in the location of the principal residence of a parent or other person from his or her principal place of residence at the time of the last order establishing or modifying time-sharing, or at the time of filing the pending action to establish or modify time-sharing.
-The change of location must be at least 50 miles from that residence, and for at least 60 consecutive days not including a temporary absence from the principal residence for purposes of vacation, education, or the provision of health care for the child.
+According to the statute, relocation is defined as a change in the location of the principal residence of a parent or other person from his or her principal place of residence at the time of the last order establishing or modifying time-sharing, or at the time of filing the pending action to establish or modify time-sharing.

 The parents or any other person entitled to time-sharing with the child may agree to the relocation of the child.
 All parties must sign a written agreement stating they consent to the relocation.
 The agreement must describe and outline the new time-sharing schedule, the arrangements for transporting and exchanging the child for visitation.

 If an agreement is unable to be reached, the parent seeking to relocate must file a petition for relocation and serve it upon the other parent.
-Failure to do so, could result in losing custody of your child.
-Before, you decide to move, speak to an experienced and knowledgable lawyer.
+Failure to do so could result in losing custody of your child.
+Your relocation petition must include: